Pacha Massive: History

 Their debut release, All Good Things, was self-produced by Nova with additional mixing in Monterrey, Mexico by Alejandro Rosso of Plastilina Mosh.

-The group's first appearance in a soundtrack was featured in the 2005 film La Mujer de Hermano and was released in April 2006.
+The group's first appearance in a soundtrack was featured in the 2005 film La Mujer de Hermano which was released in April 2006.
 It was their track Don't Let Go.The group released its debut album, All Good Things, on Nacional Records in February 2007.
 They have played as support act for Morcheeba, Taio Cruz, Ozomatli, Café Tacvba, Los Amigos Invisibles, Aterciopelados and Sidestepper.
 MTV Tr3s selected them as the channel's first Descubre and Download artist, featuring the single "Don't Let Go".
 They also co-hosted the weekly countdown show Mi TRL in February 2007.
 Their second studio album If You Want It was released in September 2009.
 Later in 2009, the group began working on their third studio album Where We Come From and it took six years to create.
 It was released in July 2015.

 Their track "Don't Let Go" was also featured on the EA Sports soundtrack of the video game FIFA 08 as well as featured in The Chicas Project.